sherpa/sherpa/README.md

 ### 2a.
 Extract the source tarball

-If you donwloaded the Sherpa source tarball, you can extract it by:
+If you downloaded the Sherpa source tarball, you can extract it by:

     $ tar xf sherpa-<version>.tar.gz
     $ cd sherpa-<version>